-LSM is a recent measure of mobility that assesses the range, frequency, and level of independence of movements over a given period of time, beyond physical capacity to move (Baker et al., 2003, Peel et al., 2005).
-Previous studies have identified a number of explanatory factors for LSM among community-dwelling older adults, including: physical, psychosocial and cognitive determinants (Kuspinar et al., 2020); personal goals of staying mentally and physically active (Saajanaho et al., 2015); executive function (Poranen-Clark et al., 2018); and objectively measured physical activity (Tsai et al., 2015).
-Webber and colleagues identified five categories of determinants of LSM in older adults: cognitive, psychosocial, physical, environmental, and financial, with gender emerging as a critical crosscutting influence across all categories (Webber et al., 2010).
-Relatedly, a study conducted among over 3000 Australians found that a decline in LSM after 55 years of age was more conspicuous in women than in men, and that female sex was associated with lower mobility scores (Phillips et al., 2015).
-(Rudnicka et al., 2020)
+LSM is therefore an important recently developed measure of mobility that assesses the range, frequency, and level of independence of movements over a given period of time, beyond physical capacity to move (Baker et al., 2003, Peel et al., 2005).
+Various factors, including physical, cognitive, psychosocial, environmental, and financial elements, have been recognised as determinants influencing LSM in older adults, with gender emerging as a critical crosscutting influence across all categories (Webber et al., 2010).
+Specifically in older age, musculoskeletal diseases, falls, and fractures are prevalent (Rudnicka et al., 2020), and these may further restrain older adults’ ability and confidence to move across different geo-spatial areas.

-(Edwards et al., 2015), the aim of this study was to investigate, in a cohort of English community-dwelling older adults, risk factors and musculoskeletal conditions associated with LSM and to examine any potential sex differences among participants.
-(Overstreet et al., 2023)(Webber et al., 2010, Phillips et al., 2015, Malouka et al., 2023)
+Given this burden of musculoskeletal disorders in older age (Edwards et al., 2015), it is notable that, to the best of our knowledge, previous studies have not considered whether poor musculoskeletal health may be associated with LSM in older adults.
+Therefore, the aim of this cross-sectional study was to investigate, in a cohort of English community-dwelling older adults, risk factors and musculoskeletal conditions associated with LSM and to examine any potential sex differences among participants.
+We hypothesised that in this sample, osteoarthritis, prior falls, and previous fractures may be linked to lower LSM, with these associations potentially being more pronounced in women compared to men, considering the higher prevalence of musculoskeletal conditions in women compared to men (Overstreet et al., 2023), and recognising the acknowledged significance of female sex as a risk factor for declining LSM (Webber et al., 2010, Phillips et al., 2015, Malouka et al., 2023).

 Methods

-The Hertfordshire Cohort Study (HCS) is a population-based sample of men and women born between 1931 and 1939 in Hertfordshire, UK, (Department for Environment, 2014)originally recruited to examine the relationship between growth in infancy and risk of adult diseases (Syddall et al., 2005).
-(Syddall et al., 2005)(Syddall et al., 2005, Syddall et al., 2019)Between 2013 and 2016, a subset of the HCS took part in the Vertical Impact and Bone in the Elderly study and a total of 279 participants completed a postal questionnaire.
+The Hertfordshire Cohort Study (HCS) is a population-based sample of men and women born between 1931 and 1939 in Hertfordshire, UK, a predominantly rural county which includes a number of urban cities, towns, and major conurbations (Department for Environment, 2014).
+Participants were originally recruited to examine the relationship between growth in infancy and risk of adult diseases (Syddall et al., 2005).
+Potential participants were first identified through historical ledgers at the Hertfordshire county office.
+These ledgers contained data on birth weight, illnesses, development, and infant feeding from birth to one year of age (Syddall et al., 2005).
+Approximately 3,000 of these identified individuals agreed to participate in a baseline study conducted between 1998 and 2003 and have been consistently followed up since (Syddall et al., 2005, Syddall et al., 2019).
+Between 2013 and 2016, a subset of the HCS took part in the Vertical Impact and Bone in the Elderly study and a total of 279 participants completed a postal questionnaire.
 Subsequently (2016-2017), the questionnaire was extended to 831 additional HCS participants.
-Data were therefore available for a total of 1,100 participants (563 men and 547 women).
+Data for this cross-sectional analysis were therefore available for a total of 1,100 participants (563 men and 547 women).